NubletZ/sp109b/TeDi(TextEditor)/README.md

 I write TeDi text editor in order to fulfill my final assignment with reference to [Build Your Own Text Editor](https://viewsourcecode.org/snaptoken/kilo/).
 I do a little modification to it which I will explain after I finished writing the program.

-In order to use TeDi you need to open this directory in your terminal and execute this command : `$ make`.
+In order to use TeDi you need to clone this project, open it in your terminal and execute this command : `$ make`.
 After that you will find tedi file in your directory. to run it simply type `$ ./tedi [filename]`.

 There are several shortcut that you need to know :
 1. `ESC` : exit program